Announced at Faculty Meeting on February 11, 2011

 Policy on Absentee Ballots, passed October 14, 1974

-The motion was made (Knechtges) and seconded (Wylie) that in all future mettings of the department concerning personnel matters, no absentee ballots be permitted underany circumstances whatsoever, and regardless of the reasons for absence from the meeting.
+The motion was made (Knechtges) and seconded (Wylie) that in all future meetings of the department concerning personnel matters, no absentee ballots will be permitted under any circumstances whatsoever, regardless of the reasons for absence from the meeting.
 After discussion, this motion was voted and carried.

-Revised Departmental Bylaws Concerning Senior Lecturers and Principal Lecturers, approved Wednesday, March 10, 2004
+Revised Departmental Bylaws Concerning Associate Teaching Professors and Teaching Professors, approved Wednesday, March 10, 2004

-The requirements for appointment or promotion to Senior Lecturer in the Department of Asian Languages and Literature are:
+The requirements for appointment or promotion to Associate Teaching Professor in the Department of Asian Languages and Literature are:

 - High quality and effectiveness in teaching as assessed by means including, but not limited to, student and peer teaching evaluations.

-- Under normal circumstances, the completion of five years at the rank of Lecturer.
+- Under normal circumstances, the completion of five years at the rank of Assistant Teaching Professor.

 - A high degree of professional involvement in both the language program and the department as a whole, over and above that required in the carrying out of one's routine teaching duties.